-- identifying and preserving scenes and exhibits - · identifying immediately available witnesses - securing physical evidence - providing experienced family or witness liaison officers
+- identifying and preserving scenes and exhibits - · identifying immediately available witnesses - · securing physical evidence - providing experienced family or witness liaison officers

-The IIA should be notified without delay, this will enable them to adopt appropriate procedures and agree initial actions required by the police at an early stage.
+The IIA should be notified without delay.
+This will enable them to adopt appropriate procedures and agree initial actions required by the police at an early stage.

-Post-deployment procedures
+Post-incident procedures (PIP)